OwnersUp/ownersup.com/_posts/2019-02-04-how-to-write-a-to-do-list-youll-actually-complete.md

 To avoid such cerebral u-turns, keep your to-do list to no more than six tasks.
 Sometimes, you’ll find you can aggregate a few into one.
 Also, forcing yourself to stick to a certain task count will help you make sense of what’s important, what’s not, and what could wait to be done another time.&nbsp;

-Make a Physical To-Do List, and Use Colors to Your Advantage
+**Make a Physical To-Do List, and Use Colors to Your Advantage**

 These days, we’re accustomed to doing everything on our phones or computers.
 But breaking-out and an actual piece of paper and inked pen to write your to-do list is the way to go.

-Studies have shown that the physical act of writing things down—which doesn’t include typing, mind you—increases both your retention and awareness of what you’re penning.
+Studies have shown that the [physical act of writing things down](https://www.shopify.com/content/6-psychological-benefits-of-writing-things-down){: target="_blank"}—which doesn’t include typing, mind you—increases both your retention and awareness of what you’re penning.

 Also, consider writing your to-do list on either colored paper or with a like-hued gel pen.
 Tones of red, purple, and pink have been shown to create a sense of urgency and confidence.
 On the other hand, if you want your to-do list to evoke more calming vibes, think about using blue or purple pens or like-colored pieces of stationery.

 So, ready to tackle the day in an organized, productive, level-headed fashion?
 Utilize these tips to create a to-do list you’ll actually complete.

-Want to learn more about how OwnersUP can grow your small business and other entrepreneurial endeavors?
-Feel free to get in contact with us, and don’t forget to watch the video below for more insight on how to onboard clients effectively!
+*Want to learn more about how [OwnersUP](http://ownersup.com/){: target="_blank"} can grow your small business and other entrepreneurial endeavors?
+Feel free to get in [contact with us](https://ownersup.com/apply){: target="_blank"}, and don’t forget to watch the video below for more insight on how to onboard clients effectively!*

-[THIS ARTICLE PREFORMED BETTER FOR SEO WHEN IT WAS JUST SKEWED FOR TO-DO LISTS; ALSO, THESE SAME PRINCIPLES CAN BE APPLIED TO PROJECTS, AS WELL.]
+**[THIS ARTICLE PREFORMED BETTER FOR SEO WHEN IT WAS JUST SKEWED FOR TO-DO LISTS; ALSO, THESE SAME PRINCIPLES CAN BE APPLIED TO PROJECTS, AS WELL.]**